Reviewing New Fortress Energy (NFE) & Its Competitors

-New Fortress Energy (NASDAQ: NFE) is one of 16 public companies in the “Natural gas distribution” industry, but how does it contrast to its peers?
-We will compare New Fortress Energy to similar companies based on the strength of its profitability, institutional ownership, earnings, risk, valuation, dividends and analyst recommendations.
+New Fortress Energy (NASDAQ: NFE) is one of 16 public companies in the “Natural gas distribution” industry, but how does it compare to its peers?
+We will compare New Fortress Energy to related companies based on the strength of its earnings, valuation, dividends, institutional ownership, profitability, risk and analyst recommendations.

+New Fortress Energy pays an annual dividend of $0.40 per share and has a dividend yield of 0.9%.
+New Fortress Energy pays out -24.7% of its earnings in the form of a dividend.
+As a group, “Natural gas distribution” companies pay a dividend yield of 3.7% and pay out 76.9% of their earnings in the form of a dividend.

-New Fortress Energy has a beta of 2.22, meaning that its share price is 122% more volatile than the S&P 500.
-Comparatively, New Fortress Energy’s peers have a beta of 0.87, meaning that their average share price is 13% less volatile than the S&P 500.
+New Fortress Energy has a beta of 2.22, suggesting that its share price is 122% more volatile than the S&P 500.
+Comparatively, New Fortress Energy’s peers have a beta of 0.87, suggesting that their average share price is 13% less volatile than the S&P 500.

+This is a summary of current ratings and target prices for New Fortress Energy and its peers, as reported by MarketBeat.com.

 This table compares New Fortress Energy and its peers’ net margins, return on equity and return on assets.